2wavetech/Probabilistic-Graphical-Model/README.md

 - Regularization

 In the second part of the assignment, you will apply these techniques to the OCR task.
 In particular, you will construct a Markov network similar to the one from before and use stochastic gradient descent to learn the parameters of the network from a set of training data.
 Be sure to get a head start on this assignment!
 The first part introduces a set of new concepts, and the second is rather intricate.

-Good luck!
+More details can be found [here]().